Cubs set team HR record, clobber Pirates 14-1

 Castellanos lined a double to the left-field corner with the bases loaded in the second to give Chicago a 3-0 lead.
 Bryant followed with an RBI single.

 Zobrist hit his first homer in the third to make it 5-0.
 The 2016 World Series MVP didn’t play in the majors from May 6 until Sept.
-3 as he went on the restricted list to deal with a divorce.
+3 while he was on the restricted list to deal with a divorce.

 The Cubs scored three times in the fifth to reach double digits for the second straight day, following a 17-8 win on Friday.